M0zziee/M0zziee/README.md

 🎮 I like playing games such as CS2,R6Siege and many-many more

-💻 and like editing absurd video when im playing games
+💻 and like editing an absurd video when im playing games
 ### Skills